infinum/frontend-handbook/Angular/Angular guidelines and best practices/Core libraries, configuration and tools.md

   - this will help you a lot when trying to understand what specific operators do
 - Another tool to visualize the operators - [RxViz](https://rxviz.com/)
 - Angular documentation—[The RxJS Library](https://angular.io/guide/rx-library)

-We will discuss some RxJS-specific best practices in a [later chapter](/books/frontend/angular/angular-guidelines-and-best-practices/use-rxjs-wisely).